pluhrsen/sample-ruby-app/README.md

-This is the sample application for
+This is the sample application for Paul Luhrsen

 [*Ruby on Rails Tutorial: